Fundraising for YAC HQ at the CBA and for your own funds

 Approaching local businesses

 If you are wishing to acquire a specific piece of equipment, cover the costs of an expensive trip, or even if you want to replenish your stationery supplies, you might like to consider writing to local organisations or businesses.
 Many supermarkets, for example, have ‘community champions’ who liaise with local community groups and are available to assist with fundraising or donations of materials.
 If you do opt to approach businesses or organisations, please adhere to the following:

-Write your letter on headed paper; if you are a traditional YAC branch ensure that this includes the YAC and CBA logos and the CBA’s charity numbers.
+Write your letter on headed paper; if you are a CBA-managed YAC branch ensure that this includes the YAC and CBA logos and the CBA’s charity numbers.
 You can download a letterhead template from the Leaders’ Area to use.
 If your branch is an affiliated YAC, please use your organisation’s own headed paper, and include the following statement:

-**** YAC an affiliated branch of the Council for British Archaeology’s Young Archaeologists’ Club.
+**** YAC is an affiliated branch of the Council for British Archaeology’s Young Archaeologists’ Club.
 The CBA is a registered charity in England and Wales (287815) and a charity registered in Scotland (SCO41971).

 - Clearly explain what the donated money or items will be used for.